Sue Bird’s absence opens door for Jordin Canada to grow for Storm

 Yes, it’s just one game — a game that came against a Diana Taurasi-less Mercury team.
 But it offered a glimpse as to what last year’s fifth overall draft pick is capable of.

 Bird’s health was never going to be the difference in the Storm repeating as WNBA champs.
-That goal died the moment reigning league MVP Breanna Stewart tore her Achilles tendon in Russia last month.
+That goal died the moment reigning league MVP Breanna Stewart tore her Achilles tendon in Europe last month.
 So one could argue that Sue’s surgery will actually benefit this team in the long run, as Canada gets a season to develop.

 It’s important for her to have the kind of first halves she had Saturday.
 It’s critical for her to be exposed to the world’s best for 30-plus minutes at a time.